 When to Move Forward With a Candidate

 After you’ve gone through the hiring process and you’ve got a few candidates for your open positions, it’s time to decide who stays and who goes.
 This can be an incredibly tough decision, but it’s also essential.
 You want to make sure that you only hire people who are a good fit for your company.
-That way, you avoid hiring people who could end up causing problems for your business or who don’t want to be there in the first place.
+So, despite the disc assessment myths you can utilize this tool to avoid hiring people who could end up causing problems for your business or who don’t want to be there in the first place.
 While you can’t know for sure if a candidate is a good fit for your company until they’re working for you, there are a few ways you can make better hiring decisions.
 You can ask them questions about their interests and goals and what they want in a job.
 You can also ask them about their career histories and any red flags you may have uncovered during your background check.

 Don’t Forget About Culture and Company Culture at this Stage